Eltaurus-Lt/Anki-Card-Templates/README.md

  - **Fields = Database (Level) columns**

     Also like Databases on Memrise, each Note Type in Anki has its own set of Fields ("Learnable", "Definition", "Audio", ...).
 On Memrise, each Column had to be set up to one of the three types of content: Text, Audio, or Images.
-Anki Fields are more general in that regard, and do not inherently differ from each other — any Field can contain any type of content: all kinds of text (plain/rich, bold/italic, colored, formatted, including lists, hyperlinks, etc.), media (audio, images, and also video), or any mix of the above.
+Anki Fields are more general in that regard, and do not inherently differ from each other — any Field can contain any type of content: all kinds of text (plain/rich, bold/italic, colored, formatted, including lists, hyperlinks, math equations, etc.), media (audio, images, and also video), or any mix of the above.
 It is, nevertheless, still a good idea to keep things organized and split data into different Fields properly: this will keep even large collections of Notes manageable and make the Note Type flexible and easily customizable.

  - **Notes = Database words**